pstolarz/sprops/README.md

 The same is true with a good example:

-    # A comment starts with '#' up to the end of line.
+    # A comment starts with '#' up to the end of a line.
     # This property is located in the global scope.
     prop1 = value

-    # Quotation marks required in the property name to avoid parsing problem.
+    # Quotation marks required in the property name to avoid parsing problems.
     # A property value finishes at the end of a line or at a semicolon (unless
     # the library is configured with CONFIG_NO_SEMICOL_ENDS_VAL).
     "property 2" = some other value;